mackinlayj/discogs-sql-ingestion/README.md

 However, this project intentionally models the data in SQL Server to reflect best practices in analytics and data engineering, even when working with relatively simple or low-risk datasets.
 Persisting transformed data provides clear advantages in terms of transparency, reproducibility, and governance, and mirrors how similar pipelines are implemented in production environments.

-That said, users who prefer a lighter-weight approach may choose to skip the database layer entirely and make API calls directly from Power Query within Power BI.
-While this can be suitable for quick exploration or one-off dashboards, it comes with trade-offs around long-term scalability.
+Users who prefer a lighter-weight workflow may choose to query the Discogs API directly from tools such as Power Query.
+While suitable for quick exploration, this approach shifts transformation logic into the visualization layer and reduces reuse.

-This repository is designed to demonstrate a robust, extensible pattern that prioritizes clean data modeling and separation of concerns, while still allowing flexibility for alternative workflows.
+This repository is designed to demonstrate a robust, extensible ingestion pattern that prioritizes clean data modeling while still allowing flexibility for alternative downstream workflows.